jewelsofthought/neshama/site/posts/story/journey_to_infinity.md

 #### Quantum

 From this line of reasoning, quantum physics predicts that all of space must be filled with a universal sea of [Zero-point energy](http://www.calphysics.org/zpe.html).
-Since space itself is thought to break up into a kind of quantum foam at a tiny distance called the [Planck scale](https://www.huffpost.com/entry/what-is-the-planck-scale-and-why-do-physicists-use_b_59ee45cee4b031d8582f5767), the  length of which is $$ 1.616 x 10^{-35} \mathrm{meters} $$, it is argued that the zero point fluctuations must cease at a corresponding [Planck frequency](https://en.wiktionary.org/wiki/Planck_frequency) ($$ 2.952 x 10^{42} $$).
+Since space itself is thought to break up into a kind of quantum foam at a tiny distance called the [Planck scale](https://www.huffpost.com/entry/what-is-the-planck-scale-and-why-do-physicists-use_b_59ee45cee4b031d8582f5767), the  length of which is $$ 1.616 x 10^{-35} &nbsp; \mathrm{meters} $$, it is argued that the zero point fluctuations must cease at a corresponding [Planck frequency](https://en.wiktionary.org/wiki/Planck_frequency) ($$ 2.952 x 10^{42} $$).
 If that is the case, the zero-point energy density would be 110 orders of magnitude greater than the radiant energy at the center of the Sun.

 This is the way out of the principle of the Multiverse.
 In the place of the _tsimtsum_, we now have the world emerging out of the quantum foam.
 Around this “sphere” of foam, we have G\*d.
 That is, the rest of the “space” is filled with the infinite potentiality of G\*d &mdash; represented by all these experiences, that are the lines of exploration of every possibility.
 Remember, if we change one small variable, it will change everything.
 There are equivalences, the _doppelg&auml;nger_ level I multiverse.
 There every single possibility in this realm, although huge but not infinite, are carried out.

 This is just an example of the infinite attribute of _Ha’Shem_.
 For imagine you were the infinite mind, would that not be the way You would look at everything?
-In that instant you would be able to see all the (finite?) possibilities inherent in each moment.
+In that instant you would be able to see all the possibilities inherent in each moment.
 The exercise is in seeing which ones will work and which ones will not.
 Or perhaps, You already know?

-Like a mathematical genius, working out which functions approach a limit, and which ones do not.
-I believe there is only one correct answer, and that is the point.
+Like a mathematical genius, working out which functions approach a limit, and which ones do not, I believe there is only one correct answer, and that is the point.
 There is only one correct answer to where the potential will properly manifest.
 There is only one line.
-But now, having removed Himself, the possibility of choosing other lines, despite all the evidence to the contrary, must be a constant source of amusement and enjoyment.
-Now how will we get out of that one?
+But, having removed Himself, the possibility of choosing other lines, despite all the evidence to the contrary, must be a constant source of amusement and enjoyment.
+How can we get out of that one?
 Would You not project the correct line, just to see what would happen.
 That is also the line around which we dance.
 It is the way you can just change, just heal.
 That is the manifestation of the healing force in nature.
 It is consistent with the view that it is always present.
 For, the “correct” line is also always running, and with the correct adjustment you can merge with it again.

-Now the other realms are expressions of the other worlds.
-The other levels.
-And you have the infinite representations as well.
+Now the other realms are expressions of the other worlds, the other levels, in each of one of which you have the infinite representations as well.
 But there is only one line from a point in the most complex level 4 world to a point at the basic dualistic realm down here.

 | Type | World | Association | [Level](https://studycorgi.com/the-four-levels-of-the-multiverse-by-max-tegmark/) |
 | --- | --- | --- | --- |
 Different mathematics | Atzilut| Spiritual| IV|